SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-The data model to be produced is not modeling paper documents but evidence, i.e., information required by competent authorities to prove a fact, so the grain of the data should be limited to the fact to prove when modelling evidence types.
+The data model to be produced is not modeling paper documents but rather evidence itself, i.e., information required by competent authorities to prove a fact.
+So the grain of the data should be limited to the fact to prove, when modelling evidence types.

 </details>